 - Make year-end annual exclusion gifts of $14,000 ($28,000 for married couples).

 - Create 529 Plan accounts before year-end for children and grandchildren, and consider front-loading the accounts with five years' worth of annual exclusion gifts, taking into account any gifts made during the year to children and grandchildren.

 - Pay tuition and non-reimbursable medical expenses directly to the school or medical provider.

-- Consider making charitable gifts before year-end to use the deduction on your 2015 income tax return.
+- Consider making charitable gifts (including charitable IRA rollovers) before year-end to use the deduction on your 2016 income tax return.

 Basis Consistency With Estate Tax Values